traumweh/duckypad_daemon/README.md

 If no config exists, then the daemon will create one for you.
 It is structured like this:
 - A JSON array of JSON objects
 - Each object has the following keys
+  - `app_name` - The command or name of the application
   - `title` - The window title (on X11 this would be the value of the `_NET_WM_NAME` property)
-  - `process_name` - The name of the process (on X11 this would be the value of the `WM_CLASS` property)
+  - `process_name` - The name/category of the process (on X11 this would be the value of the `WM_CLASS` property)
   - `enabled` - Whether the rule should be enabled
   - `switch_to` - The number of the profile on the duckypad to switch to

-The daemon then checks for the first rule, which `title` and `process_name` values are contained inside the actual window title and process name of the active window.
-This way, one can specify a fallback rule that is a sort of catch-all, by specifying an empty string for both the `title` and the `process_name` fields.
+The daemon then checks for the first rule of which the `app_name`, `title` and `process_name` values are contained inside the actual app name, window title and process name of the active window.
+This way, one can specify a fallback rule that is a sort of catch-all, by specifying an empty string for all fields.

 The daemon also detects write-events to the config file and will automatically reload it.
 This means that new rules will apply with no restart of the daemon required but just by waiting a couple of seconds.